moodle-an-hochschulen/moodle-theme_boost_union/UPGRADE.md

 -------------

 * As this is a theme, you should have a close look at all functionalities of the theme and all major Moodle GUI pages to make sure that everything is displayed nicely and correctly.
 * Within the SCSS snippets feature, several snippets are shipped as built-in snippets and are provided as well in the Boost Union SCSS repository.
-These snippets should be checked and updated if necessary.
+These snippets should be checked and updated if necessary and, in any case, the tested version should be raised in each snippet.